GLOBAL MARKETS-Shares gain on corporate results, M&A talk; euro gains

 "The season has been better than many have feared, which is helping investors feel comfortable with the pace of economic growth, not just in the first quarter but going forward," said Joseph Tanious, global market strategist at J.P.
 Morgan Asset Management in New York.

-The Global X Social Media Index ETF rose 0.9 percent, with Twitter Inc up 0.87 percent and Yelp Inc up 2.4 percent.
+The Global X Social Media Index ETF rose 1.2 percent, with Twitter Inc up 1.7 percent, LinkedIn Corp up 1.5 percent and Yelp Inc up 1.2 percent.

 AstraZeneca jumped 4.7 percent in London after the Sunday Times newspaper reported Pfizer approached its British rival with a 60 billion pound ($101 billion) takeover offer.
 Pfizer rose 1.2 percent to $31.23.